 - Start a saving plan for your shared goals — such as retirement, or that new house, or that new baby.

-- Make the money talk regular.
 Nobody wants to talk about money all the time.
 Instead, concentrate all your serious money talk in one monthly meeting.
 This talk doesn’t have to be very long; set aside about an hour each month.
 You use this time to pay all your bills, go over your budget, and talk about any major financial decisions you’ve made over the past month.
 You can also use this time to check up on how you’re doing with your financial goals, and adjust them if there are any major changes in your situation.

 Strong partnerships are built on trust.
-Talking about money with your partner is one of the best ways to build this trust, and although it may be awkward at first, it provides both of you financial security and ultimately strengthens your relationship.
+Talking about money with your partner is one of the best ways to build this trust, and although it may be awkward at first, it provides both of your financial security and ultimately strengthens your relationship.